-Season one of Hulu’s “The Handmaid’s Tale” wrapped up last month, and you’re probably looking for a new feminist science fiction fix.
+Season one of Hulu’s “The Handmaid’s Tale” has wrapped up, and you’re probably looking for a new feminist science fiction fix.
 Presuming you’ve already read the Margaret Atwood novel that inspired the series (and if not, you really, really should), then it might be time to try some of these other great works of feminist speculative fiction.

 Gather the Daughters

 by Jennie Melamed

 Years before the great cataclysm struck — the fire that burned a once-great nation to cinders — ten men and their families struck out on their own and founded an island colony.
 Their descendants lived on to form a cult-like society that venerates those founders as gods.
 Knowledge of the mainland is strictly limited, and only the male heirs of the original ten patriarchs may visit.
 Daily life is no less regimented, at least for the adults.
 Children, however, run free — at least until the first signs of puberty arrive and girls begin assume the roles expected of them as wives and mothers.
 Seventeen year-old Janey Solomon resists the change, postponing her maturation by slowly starving herself to death.
 She has doubts about what she’s been taught to believe, and is determined to uncover the truth before she succumbs to starvation.

 When She Woke

 In the fundamentalist society of the future, the state uses genetic engineering to color the skin of convicted criminals.
 The colors represent the crime.
 Hannah’s skin is red: the color of a convicted murderer.
 Her victim, according to the court, was the baby she aborted after being impregnated by her paramour: a popular and respected figure in the community.
 Unwilling to divulge the identity of her lover, Hannah is forced to bear her burden alone.
 The pain will force her to reconsider the values and beliefs she once considered unquestionable.

 by Ninni Holmqvist